What is HR?

 Helen supports Judith as the key point of contact for all our Church House offices issues.
 She works closely with the Property and Development Department on the HR side of supporting all our newly appointed parochial clergy under their Common Tenure arrangements.

 Receptionist and Safeguarding Training Administrator

-As well as working on our Church House Reception, our receptionist books people on to all safeguarding training courses and looks after the training arrangements – so a great first point of contact!
+As well as working on our Church House Reception, Becky books people on to all safeguarding training courses and looks after the training arrangements – so a great first point of contact!